ugaya40/docrepo/README.md

 1. Click **Sign in with GitHub**
 2. Authenticate with your GitHub account (requests read access to private repositories)
-3. Select a repository from the left sidebar
+3. Select a repository and branch from the left sidebar
 4. Select a Markdown file from the folder tree to view

 ## Privacy & Security